nibrunie/rvv-examples/src/reduction/README.md

 # Building and executing reduction benchmarks

-From within the docker container previous built, you can run the reduction benchmarks easily:
+From within the docker container previously built, you can run the reduction benchmarks easily:

 ```
 cd src/reduction